Contact us today at (02) 8067 8361

 5. Mental Illness defence.

-Where a person pleads guilty to this offence, it may be important to consider getting a Psychological Report to provide the court with a fulsome outline of your life and circumstances surrounding the offending.
+It is important to consider getting a Psychological Report to provide the court with a fulsome outline of your life and circumstances surrounding the offending.